Unity-Technologies/GenericFrameRecorder/README.md

 #### RecorderSettings
 * Each non-abstract recorder must provide a specialization of this class.
 This is where the recorders settings (output path, encoding settings, etc) are stored.
 * Recorder settings are persited assets (ScritableObject).
 * RecorderSettings do not hold the Input settings directly but refer to assets that are the Input settings.
+The InputSettings intances belong to a single RecorderSettings instance and their life time is tied to the owner RecorderSettings instance.
 * This base class comes with universal setting fields that apply to all recorders.
 * Instances of this class are stored as sub-assets of other assets.
 The parent asset varies depending on the situation (recorder window vs timeline for example).
 * The system does NOT enforce a recorder to use a RecorderInputs.
 It’s just the prefered way of doing things.